Emmennater/ML/Coursework/Clustering/README.md

 4) Fit KMeans to the pixel data.
 5) Predict the cluster for each label using KMeans and assign the new color.
 5) Create a new image with the new colors.
+## Results
+- Images were suprisingly good for reducing to only 32 colors but it still has visible artifacts.
+  - Artifacts can be reduced with dithering and gamma correction.
 ## Future ideas
 - Dithering (improved quality)
 - Try HSB instead of RGB.